Styled Components is a library for styling React components using CSS inside JavaScript.

 -

-– automatically injected bystyled-components
+className– automatically injected bystyled-components -

-– the button text
+children– the button text

 -